Detroit Michigan Expungement Attorney

-- At least 5 years must have passed since you were released from probation, jail, prison or parole.
+- For one felony: at least 5 years must have passed since you were released from probation, jail, prison, or parole.

 - A person who has been convicted of a prostitution offense can have the waiting period waived if it is proven that the charge was the result of human trafficking.

-- Not have more than 1 felony and not more than 2 misdemeanor convictions on your record when petitioning the court.
+- Not have more than three felonies on your record when petitioning the court.

-- You have not had any other adult convictions set aside from your record.
-In the State of Michigan, you are only allowed to have one adult conviction set aside from your record.
+- You have not had more than two assaultive crimes, or more than three felony adult convictions set aside from your record.
+In the State of Michigan, you are only allowed to have three felony adult convictions or two assaultive crimes set aside from your record.

 Convictions prior to 2015 have slightly different guidelines, so you will want to contact a knowledgeable legal team to review your case.
 Contact us for a no-obligation review of your case today: 248-281-6991.